RadialDevGroup/Chad-Aclamation/blog/README.md

 ## Database Management

-Only what Raails generates for free, at the moment.
+Only what Rails generates for free, at the moment.

 ## Services